reinteractive-open/spree_temando/README.md

 The extension adds a new Shipping calculator.

+*NOTE* this extension assumes that all product dimensions are in centimetres, with weights in kilograms.

 Add a new Shipping Method from the Spree Admin (under Configuration > Shipping Methods), and you can set the relevant calculator type to `Temando`.